China–Tajikistan relations: Border dispute

 China had a longstanding territorial claim on about 28,430 square kilometers (10.977 square miles) of Tajik territory since 1884, which was taken from the then Qing dynasty by unequal treaties.

 In 2011, as part of a boundary agreement, China officially relinquished its claim on 96% of the total disputed territory, while Tajikistan ceded around 4% - about 1,137 square km (439 square miles) – to China.

-Political relations
+Sovereignty issues

 Tajikistan follows the one China principle, and recognizes government of the People's Republic of China as the sole legal government representing the whole of China and Taiwan as "an inalienable part" of China.
 Tajikistan also supports all efforts by the PRC to "achieve national reunification" and opposes Taiwan independence.

 In July 2019, Tajikistan was one of 50 countries that supported China's policies in Xinjiang, signing a joint letter to the UNHRC commending China's "remarkable achievements in the field of human rights", claiming "Now safety and security has returned to Xinjiang and the fundamental human rights of people of all ethnic groups there are safeguarded.
 Tajikistan was one of 16 countries that defended China in 2019 but did not do so in 2020.

 In June 2020, Tajikistan was one of 53 countries that supported the Hong Kong national security law at the United Nations.